ankane/dbx/README.md

 You can also pass `user`, `password`, `host`, `port`, and `url`.

-> Works with RPostgreSQL as well
+> Works with RPostgres as well

 ### MySQL